 We already have advanced security systems to track our movements and interactions with others, record all our actions, log our anatomical status, and decide whether we are allowed to work, enter certain areas, and grounds for isolation from others.

 So much for freedom of choice, or respect of other opinions.
-Mob rules is dangerous.
+Mob rule is dangerous.
 If the pandemic is as bad as the media says it is, now is probably not the best time to storm the castle or chase the monster through the fog to the windmill.
-Of course if you’re out of work and haven’t got much else to do on a Saturday night, chasing the monster through the village might seem like a fun way to beat the boredom of having nothing else to do.
-In the old days we’d order a pizza and watch a movie.
+Of course, if you’re out of work and haven’t got much else to do on a Saturday night, chasing the monster through the village might seem like a fun way to beat the boredom of having nothing else to do.
+In the old days, we’d order a pizza and watch a movie.

 This week’s attraction “Swine Flu Zombies” staring you and everyone around you.
 That should be scary!
 It’s not like that would come true, at least not as most would expect, but hey wear your mask anyhow.
 If you can work from home – great, if you can make your home somewhat zombie-proof – even better.